amit-hkust/my_site_online/content/_index.md

 author = "Amit Kumar"
 +++
 ## About Me
 I am a PhD candadate in Finance at The Hong Kong University of Science and Technology (HKUST).
 I will be avaialble for interviews during the 2022 AEA/AFA Annual Meeting.

-Before joining PhD, I gained exposure in multiple industries, including as a Scientist/Engineer at the Indian Space Research Organization (ISRO), and as a prject finance manager involved in debt syndication for infrastructure projects at the second largest Indian bank.
+Before joining PhD, I worked in a few industries, including as a Scientist/Engineer at the Indian Space Research Organization (ISRO), and as a prject finance manager involved in debt syndication for infrastructure projects at the second largest Indian bank.

 &nbsp;

 ## Research Interests
-Household Finance, Municipal Finance, Banking.
+Household Finance, Municipal Finance, and Banking.

 &nbsp;

 [comment]: <> (## SSRN [[Link]](https://www.ssrn.com/author=2664500))
 [comment]: <> (&nbsp;)
 ***

 ## Working Papers